-What makes a high credit card balance limit, a big no-no?
+What makes a high balance credit card, a big no-no?

 A credit card can at once be both a blessing and a curse.
 While it offers the convenience of cashless transactions, a cardholder must also bear the responsibility of using the piece of plastic in a careful and thrifty manner.
 With a credit card in hand, many consumers are tempted to spend more than they can pay off.
 Meanwhile, there are others who frequently max out their cards without realizing the negative effects of such actions.
 The general rule to be followed with credit cards is that your balance should not surpass 30% of your credit limit.
 Ideally, you should ensure that it remains below 10% at all times.
 Here’s what can happen if you get into the habit of carrying a high balance on your credit card:

 A maxed-out credit card (when your balance is right at the credit limit) is harmful to your credit score, which is the three-digit number that gauges your creditworthiness.
 Experts say that a high credit card balance could cause your credit score to drop more than 100 points, depending on the other information in your credit report.
 When the ratio of your credit card balance to the credit limit, i.e. your credit utilization, gets too high, your credit score suffers.
 It goes without saying, the higher your balance, the more your credit score suffers which means keeping a low balance is better for your credit score.

 Among a few other factors, credit cards and lenders consider the amount of credit card debt you have when you apply for a new account.
 Carrying high balances on several credit cards could hint that you have more debt than you can handle, which causes creditors to question whether you can handle another debt obligation.
 Thus, the institution may turn down your application for a new loan altogether.
 Maintaining low balances makes you a more attractive borrower, which is particularly important if you’re preparing to apply for a mortgage or auto loan.

 Effect on minimum payments